conortierney/mywork/README.md

 Most of my problem solving for the tasks was gained throught practicing python coding in Andrew Beatty's lectures and weekley labs.

+VSCode sofware is used to code the programs.

 ### Weekly Tasks

 ## *Hello World!*

 Task 1 of the PANDS Problem Sheet was download and istall the software needed for the module.
 These were cmder (windows), anaconda, vscode, git and notepad++.
-After the required software was insatlled on my machine i created my github account and two repositories called ''mywork'' and ''pands-problem-sheet".
+After the required software was insatlled on my machine I created my github account and two repositories called ''mywork'' and ''pands-problem-sheet".

 The pands-problem-sheet contains a python program that displays Hello World! when it is run.

-VSCode sofware is used to code the program.
+This is task 1.